Top

 • You are injured during an activity that is not related to your job.
 For example, injuries sustained during horseplay would not be covered under worker’s comp.

-• The behavior that led to your injury is considered reckless, such as failing to use proper safety equipment or being under the influence of drugs or alcohol
+• The behavior that led to your injury is considered reckless, such as failing to use proper safety equipment or being under the influence of drugs or alcohol.

-Examples of Injuries that Are Eligible for Workers’ Compensation
+Examples of Injuries Covered by Workers’ Compensation

 • Back Injuries: Common in roles involving manual labor and movement, back injuries like herniated discs, strains, or spinal cord injuries are often very serious.

 • Occupational Illnesses: If you work with chemicals, fumes, or other hazardous substances, you could develop a disease or illness.
-Common among these illnesses are things like rashes, debilitating allergic reactions, lung disease, or even cancer.

 • Repetitive Motion Injuries: Job responsibilities that require consistent, repetitive movements like typing or using heavy machinery could leave you with carpal tunnel, tendonitis, or bursitis.